adonese/adonese.github.io/content/post/fintech-for-software-engineers/index.md

 None of that really matters that big and can be frankly ignored.
 But, I'd like to once again explain the elegancy of these systems.
 Work of art.
 Point to take home: if you are developer, you might as well get some inspirations from this.
 If you are a user then you be warned about your cards security.

 ### Card Not Present Transactions

+{{<callout info>}}
+Remember in the payment, we always have to make tradeoff between security and convenience.
+{{</callout>}}

+For card not present transactions, usually the cited figures for fraudlent transactions are 0.08% - 0.13% -- they are no exact figures they might go up and down (for example: visa and mastercard )

 ![Alt text](3ds.png)